Point studies no. 2 (2013) for any two PITCHED instruments and computer

 64x4x4 (2017) for string quartet continues an exploration of the musical possibilities of graphic, open-form scores generated in real time.
 Each member of the quartet is presented with a unique, shifting view of a three-dimensional grid of colored nodes which represent various natural harmonics.
 The nodes are connected by a series of thin lines the color of which denote the strings on which the harmonics are to be performed.
 The live performance of the quartet is accompanied by a computer generated reading of the score built from prerecorded string samples with the form of the work emerging as a result of these explorations of the work’s generative structure.

 The work for which I am seeking an Australia Council grant features a 3D projection mapped score presented for the pianist on the HoloLens.
 The still image at left provides an example of how such a score might look for the pianist.
-Musical events are denoted by graphic symbols with placement on the keyboard dynamically shifting and unfolding as the piece develops.
+Musical events are denoted by colored nodes connected by colored lines with placement on the keyboard dynamically shifting and unfolding as the piece develops.
 While the mapping of graphic symbols to musical parameters has yet to be completely determined, it is likely that the placement of nodes will correspond to pitch, their height to dynamics, and the lines connecting them to duration.
 Colors have yet to be mapped.